7mind/izumi/doc/microsite/src/main/tut/distage/cookbook.md

 ### Inner Classes and Path-Dependent Types

-To instantiate path-dependent types via constructor, their prefix type has to be present in DI object graph:
+To instantiate path-dependent types via constructor, their prefix type must be present in the object graph:

 ```scala mdoc:reset
 import distage._